docker-library/docs/kong/content.md

 # How to use this image

-First, Kong requires a running Cassandra 2.2.x/3.x or PostgreSQL 9.4/9.5 cluster before it starts.
+First, Kong requires a running Cassandra cluster (3.x+) or PostgreSQL instance (9.5+) before it starts.
 You can either use the official Cassandra/PostgreSQL containers, or use your own.

 ## 1. Link Kong to either a Cassandra or PostgreSQL container